 How to sync a local file server with Office 365, SharePoint Online or OneDrive FOR BUsiness?

-"We couldn't sync this library." in SharePoint Online is a typical error message to receive if you try to sync document libraries to a local drive using the free Microsoft OneDrive for Business client.
+"We couldn't sync this library." in SharePoint Online is a typical error message to receive if you try to sync document libraries with a local drive using the free Microsoft OneDrive for Business client.
 This could have many reasons.
 See below about how to solve many of it using the Layer2 Cloud Connector.

 Fig. If you try to sync SharePoint Online document libraries using the OneDrive for Business client you will often receive an error message like "We couldn't sync this library."